Your app notifications are annoying to your users, and that is a fact.

 It is often not enough to hope or ask the users to enable your app notification.
 They should know why.
 Explaining the benefits of Opting-In could encourage users to Opt-In, and if it really solves for them as it should, they would be more likely to keep it on.

 If users can accept Push Notifications in the app’s UI page, then they will most likely go through with accepting OPt In, but if they reject at the UI stage, that gives you a chance to let the user experience the app before suggesting another Push Notification Opt-In.

 - User-specific notifications:

-Your push notifications should be designed bearing each user’s timezone, preferences, and interests in mind.
-Users can be categorized according to these preferences and interests.
+Your push notifications should be designed, bearing each user’s timezone, preferences, and interests in mind.
+We can categorize according to these preferences and interests.

 - Pixel Width:

 Ensure the Pixel Width of Push Notification is not too large or distracting.
 The area a notification covers on the screen should be minimal enough to let still users access 90% of the screen.
 Notifications should be subtle and engaging.

 By offering the user options to customize the look and style of the Push Notifications, users will feel more in charge of the notifications and warm up to the app.
 This has been found to make more users engaged with the apps, ultimately retaining the app’s usage and keeping the notification enabled.